 As bananas ripen the starch is broken down and begins to turn to sugar and the sugars increase the natural banana flavour.

-Although overripe bananas may not look that appetising and you’re tempted to toss them they are perfect for making Banana Buttermilk Muffins with Pecans or Quick Banana and Pecan Bread and Banana Bread with Chocolate Chips or any number of fabulous recipes that call for ripe bananas.
+Although overripe bananas may not look that appetising and you’re tempted to toss them they are perfect for making Banana Buttermilk Muffins with Pecans or Quick Banana and Pecan Bread or any number of fabulous recipes that call for ripe bananas.
 So please please please don’t throw your ripe bananas out, you’ll be amazed at how much flavour they add to your cooking.😍

 How To Make Paper Muffin Liners